warmana/cloudant-docs-fork/source/includes/guides/_json.md

 JSON is used because it is the simplest and easiest solution for working with data using a web browser.
 This is because JSON structures can be evaluated and used as JavaScript objects within the web browser environment.
 JSON also integrates with the server-side JavaScript used within Cloudant.
 JSON documents are always UTF-8 encoded.

-<aside class="warning">Care should be taken to ensure that:
+<aside class="warning" role="complementary" aria-label="takecare">Care should be taken to ensure that:

 -  Your JSON structures are valid.
 Invalid structures cause Cloudant to return an HTTP status code of [400 (bad request)](http.html#400).
 -  You normalize strings in JSON documents retrieved from Cloudant, before you compare them.
 This is because Unicode normalization might have been applied, so that a string stored and then retrieved is not identical on a binary level.